sandermak/branchandbound.net/_posts/2016-08-30-java9-modularity-oreilly-early-access-release.md

 You can now order the Early Access release of our upcoming book through O'Reilly's webshop: [http://shop.oreilly.com/product/0636920049494.do](http://shop.oreilly.com/product/0636920049494.do).
 It is also available on [Safari Books](http://my.safaribooksonline.com/book/programming/java/9781491954157) online, if you have a subscription there.
-If you like reading on real paper, you can even pre-order the final edition [at Amazon](http://amzn.to/2buO9bZ) already.
+If prefer reading the final edition on real paper, you can even pre-order [at Amazon](http://amzn.to/2buO9bZ) already.

 ![Java 9 Modularity Early Access Release](/pics/java9mod_earlyaccess.jpg)